austral-electronics/QuantumCM4/README.md

       </ul></li>
     </ul></td>
     <td><ul>
-     <li><b>Makes it as easy as possible to build your next smart project operating in hostile environment</b> with a solution <b>100% COMPATIBLE WITH THE RASPBERRY PI ECOSYSTEM</b>, designed for professional use, suitable for real-time applications and browser-based remote displays.</li>
+     <li><b>Go Fast : Makes it as easy as possible to build your next smart project operating in hostile environment</b> with a solution <b>100% COMPATIBLE WITH THE RASPBERRY PI ECOSYSTEM</b>, designed for professional use, suitable for real-time applications and browser-based remote displays.</li>
      <li><b>Shrink your team and schedule :</b> Focus on your core business by using a yet proven rugged hardware and a mainstream software solution.
 Develop from day one and take advantage of the support and examples of the largest developer community.</li>
      <li><b>Hardware flexibility :</b> Choose the memory, the storage, the WIFI option from a single unit.
 We can customize the expansion board, put your logo or add functionality for very low volumes.
 If a high level of integration is required, the Quantum CM4 bare electronic boards can also be integrated into your system (only 20g).</li>
      <li><b>Develop at warp speed with free tools:</b> Connect an instrument to the cloud, datalog, make a web live data dashboard, troubleshoot... in minutes and accessible to all !!!. it's possible.
 If it is suitable for your application, you can freely use <a href="https://github.com/austral-electronics/wiki/wiki/Quantum-SDK">Red Carpet - IoT Software Suite</a>, our fast system integration solution based on <a href="https://nodered.org/">Node-RED</a> visual flow creator, which offers you a library of nearly 4000 <a href="https://github.com/austral-electronics/wiki/wiki/Quantum-nodes-collection">nodes</a> to connect everything.</li>